Chiogros/image-mageia/README.md

 - Scripts to execute inside the new system
 - Targets: vm, container, cloud, ...default

-`Distrobuilder` is used twice:
+`Distrobuilder` is used for:
-1. Apply FS modifications: basic config, set locale, fix symlinks, ...
+1. Applying system modifications: basic config, set locale, fix symlinks, ...
-2. Pack FS for LXC: produce `rootfs` and `meta`data files
+2. Packing for LXC/LXD: produce `rootfs` and `meta` data files, plus `qcow2` for LXD

 ## Testing
 Generated images are available in [`Releases`](https://github.com/Chiogros/image-mageia-lxc/tags) page.